-I love Singapore and one of my favourite parts of the year in this fantastically diverse country is Chunjie, known throughout the world as Spring Festival, or more famously as Chinese New Year!
+Gong Xi Fa Chai!
+I love Singapore and one of my favourite parts of the year in this fantastically diverse country is Spring Festival, the Lunar New Year, or more famously as Chinese New Year!
 With so many celebrations and a unique Singaporean take on cultural traditions, experiencing Singapore in February is mindblowing!

 With such a large Chinese heritage in Singapore it is no surprise that the Chinese New Year is celebrated with relish, but unlike many other countries where the celebrations are limited to small pockets of the community, Singapore embraces it across the entire city state as it does with every other religious celebration of its ethnically diverse population.
 Banners, animal statues related to which year is being celebrated, lanterns and the colour red are absolutely everywhere, and unlike most other places, the festivities start at the end of January and carry on to pretty much the end of February!